nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/mcxw71evk/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for MCX-W71-EVK
+# Getting Started with Package

 ```{tocTree}